SiDongG/OCDM/README.md

 Implementation algorithm based on Seminal Paper on OCDM:https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=7523229

---Remark1: Equation 34 is erraneous, Instead of Complex Conjugate of diagonal CFR matrix, Conjugate Transpose should be used
+--Remark1: Equation 34, Instead of Complex Conjugate of diagonal CFR matrix, Conjugate Transpose should be used fpr consistency, although result does not change

 --Remark2: Currently Only support even number of sub-carriers, odd number Fresnel transform not implemented (Update: fixed, but equation 30 odd number Zadoff-Chu Sequence is changed to k(k+1) for it to work, needs mathematically proof of relation under equation 29)